nmhall/project/documents/evaluation.md

 ## What works well, and what could be improved?

 Right now, we think that the basics of our game and grammar are in a reasonably good spot.
-The game especially will be very easy to modify in order to support the things we need from it, and we have an empty AI class ready for at least a hard-coded demo if not parsing from JSON.
+The game especially will be very easy to modify in order to support the things we need from it, and we have an AI class with basic functionality that should be easily extensible to the behaviors we want.
 The grammar currently supports a lot of the behavior that we think is important to making an interesting game with actual choices, and we have a grammar file which generates parsers using Grako.